Triickstr/PokeRogue-Team-Planner/README.md

 # PokéRogue Team Builder

+You can access the Planner here: [PokeRogue Team Planner](https://triickstr.github.io/PokeRogue-Team-Planner/)

 A simple and powerful tool designed to help both new and experienced players organize and plan their Pokémon teams while playing [PokéRogue](https://pokerogue.net/).

 Whether you're theorycrafting future runs or tracking your current setup mid-game, this builder lets you build, export, and re-import your team with ease — including fusion Pokémon, abilities, natures, and more.